ananthu-aniraj/pdiscoformer/training_instructions.md

 - `--scratch_lr_factor`: The learning rate factor for the scratch layers.
 The default value is 1e4.
 We use this value for all the experiments in the paper.
 - `--modulation_lr_factor`: The learning rate factor for the modulation layers.
 The default value is 1e4.
 We use this value for all the experiments in the paper.
 - `--finer_lr_factor`: The learning rate factor for the finer layers.
 The default value is 1e3.
 We use this value for all the experiments in the paper.
+- `--grad_accumulation_steps`: The number of gradient accumulation steps.
+The default value is 1.
+We use this value for all the experiments in the paper.
+Use this if your GPU memory is not sufficient to fit the batch size.

 ### Loss Hyper-Parameters
 The loss hyperparameters are already set to the values used in the paper.
 See the [training arguments script](argument_parser_train.py) for more details.